lihanrui/pensieve/README.md

-Deprecated project.
+Deprecated.
 This has been replaced with a new app.